neonexus/streamer-toolkit/README.md

 # Streamer Toolkit

 This [Node.js](https://nodejs.org/) server is built using the [Sails.js](https://sailsjs.com/) framework.
-It's intended to augment Twitch chat, using [Botisimo](https://botisimo.com/) to bridge the live chat and this API.
-You can find useful links at the bottom of this README file for more info.
+It's intended to augment Twitch chat, using [Botisimo](https://botisimo.com/) (any chatbot service or software can be used, provided it can make external requests, I just use Botisimo) to bridge the live chat and this API.
+It contains ways to control certain aspects of your StreamLabs integration (muting alert sounds during a raid, for example), a simple dice game to gamble with the streamer's loyalty points (aka currency), a quote system, a tap into random Chuck Norris factoids, and many others.

 ## Some Questions I'm Sure...